2. Enclosed Theater Rooms Vs. Open TV Spaces

 Creating an extra space for guests is a popular basement design choice.
 One of the hottest basement design trends involves creating full guest suites.
 These suites can be for family or friends that come to visit.
-Within the suite, homeowners often have bedrooms, a bathroom, and wet bar.
+Within the suite, homeowners often have bedrooms, a bathroom, and a wet bar.
 Of course, the size and complexity of such a suite will depend on your budget and available basement space.

 A basic suite generally includes the bedroom and a bathroom on-suite.
 Something a bit more generous would perhaps include a lounge area alongside the bedroom or a morning bar close to the bathroom.
 If you have a really large basement, you could design a full suite with a living room, kitchenette, multiple bedrooms and state of the art bathroom(s).

 Guest suites are a great idea if your family comes to visit often or for an extended time.
 This gives everyone a comfortable place to stay with enough room and privacy.
 When it comes to remodeling your basement to have a guest suite, the possibilities are endless.